WQBK-FM

-WQBK-FM (105.7 MHz "Q105.7/103.5") is a commercial radio station licensed to Malta, New York, and serving the Capital District of New York.
-The station is owned by Townsquare Media, and airs a classic rock radio format.
+WQBK-FM (105.7 MHz "Q105.7/103.5") is a commercial radio station licensed to Malta, New York, and serving the Capital District, New York.
+The station is owned by Townsquare Media, and simulcasts a classic rock radio format with co-owned 103.5 WQSH in Cobleskill.
+Its studios are on Kings Road in Schenectady.
+In morning drive time, WQBK-FM carries the syndicated Free Beer and Hot Wings Show.
+It also airs New York Jets football games.

-WQBK-FM's transmitter is located on the Bald Mountain tower once used by WNYT, in the Town of Brunswick in Rensselaer County.
-WQBK-FM's Class B1 signal is impeded to the southwest due to co-channel WBNW-FM in Binghamton, and to the east due to WWEI Easthampton, Massachusetts (105.5 FM).
-WQBK-FM has an effective radiated power (ERP) of 7,100 watts.
-It broadcasts in the HD Radio hybrid format, with its HD2 subchannel carrying an urban contemporary format branded as "Hot 99.1," also heard on 250-watt FM translator W256BU on 99.1 MHz.
+WQBK-FM's transmitter is on Bald Mountain tower, in the Town of Brunswick, New York.
+WQBK-FM has an effective radiated power (ERP) of 7,100 watts.It broadcasts using HD Radio technology, with its HD2 digital subchannel carrying an urban contemporary format branded "Hot 99.1," which feeds 250-watt FM translator W256BU on 99.1 MHz.

 History

 WNYQ Queensbury

 After the passage of Federal Communications Commission Docket 80–90 in 1983, several broadcasters considered putting a new FM station in the Glens Falls-Lake George region.
 Around 1990, WENU owner Donald Heckman successfully petitioned the FCC to grant a 25,000-watt radio station to his hometown of Queensbury.
 Heckman-owned Bradmark Communications won the allocation in 1993, using the call sign WWAZ for the construction permit until 1995.
 It was WSRQ until June 1996, when its call letters became WNYQ.
 The station officially signed on the air in October 1996.

 Bradmark acquired the station in November 1996, one month after the sign-on.
 WNYQ took over the adult contemporary format previously heard on WENU, using the branding Wink 105.7.
 From its launch, it aired local programming from 6:00 a.m. to 7:00 p.m. weekdays, with satellite programming fed from Westwood One nights and weekends.

 In 2000, Bradmark Communications was sold to Vox Media, a growing owner of radio stations in small markets throughout New York and New England.
 Vox ended all satellite programming and decided to take WNYQ to a Hot AC approach, initially keeping the Wink 105.7 name.
 In early 2002, WNYQ rebranded as Q105.7, moving closer to Adult Top 40.
 Though initially successful, the station began to see its ratings decline due to competition from new rival WKBE and several out-of-market Top 40 stations, including WFLY and WZRT, with usable signals in WNYQ's signal area.

 In 2004, Vox applied to move WNYQ's signal into the more lucrative Albany market, making it the second Bradmark/Vox station to do so.
 (WYAI, formerly WHTR in Corinth, was the first.)
 In December 2004, WNYQ flipped to a satellite-fed Classic Hits format while keeping the Q105.7 name, as Vox prepared for the station's relocation.
 The Classic Hits format remained on the 105.7 frequency until it signed off in May 2006, ahead of its relocation.
 The same format returned in September 2006 at 101.7 MHz (the former WENU, then WQYQ) in Hudson Falls.